ballerina-platform/module-ballerina-persist/docs/spec/spec.md

 |};
 ```

-The first record `Car` is taken as the parent in the 1-1 relationship and will contain the foreign key of the second record `User`.
+The first record, `Car`, is taken as the parent in the 1-1 relationship and will include the foreign key of the second record, `User`.

 The default foreign key field name will be `userId` in the `Car` table, which refers to the identifier field of the `User` table by default. (`<lowercasedAssociatedEntityName><First-Letter Capitalized IdentifierFieldName>`)

 #### 2.3.2.
 One-to-Many (1-n)

-1-n relationship is defined by a field of type `EntityType` in one entity and `EntityType[]` in the other.
+A 1-n relationship is defined by a field of type `EntityType` in one entity and `EntityType[]` in the other.

-Example: A User can own zero or more cars, and a Car must have an owner.
+A User can own zero or more cars, and a Car must have an owner.

 ```ballerina
 type Car record {|